avalon60/OraTAPI/README.md

 - **row_vers_column_name**: Defines the column name used for optimistic locking.
   - Example: `row_vers_column_name = row_version`
-  - **Purpose**: Enables optimistic locking by tracking changes to rows using a version number.
-Setting this for a common table column name, results in the inclusion of an `out` parameter, wherever the named column is found in a table..
+  - **Purpose**: Supports optimistic locking column used for tracking changes to rows using a version number.
+Setting this for a common table column name, results in the inclusion of an `out` parameter, wherever the named column is found in a table.
+In addition column expressions (see later) can be used to maintain the column.
+Alternatively triggers can be used.

 - **signature_types**: Defines the API signature types (rowtype or coltype).
   - Example: `signature_types = rowtype, coltype`